robmclarty/woobie/README.md

 # Woobie

-Wrap information in a veil of privacy and security.
+Wrap information in a blanket of privacy and security.
 Woobie is a javascript protocol for securing communication end-to-end.